 Merivale came at 11 and did another VE.
 I was still 1cm but she could reach in to do the stretch and sweep which absolutely made my day.
 She said the opening was firm but behind was really soft and she could stretch it up to about 4cm.
 She said she could feel Clemmy's head!

-I didn’t find the stretch and sweep uncomfortable or painful at all, but I was probably so ecstatic that she could do the sweep and feel the head that my mind wasn’t even processing anything else.
+I didn’t find the stretch and sweep uncomfortable or painful at all.
+I was probably so ecstatic that she could do the sweep.
+As well as to feel the head that my mind wasn’t even processing anything else.

 Nothing else happened through the day apart from normal Braxton hicks and Clemmy moving around like she usually would.

-Merivale messaged and said she was going to contact Jen to come and see me Wednesday morning to do another VE and if she was happy with it progressing I might be able to skip the cervical ripening and just go into hospital with Dom on the Thursday for induction.
+Merivale messaged and said she was going to contact Jen to come and see me Wednesday morning to do another VE.
+If she was happy with it progressing I might be able to skip the cervical ripening.
+To just go into hospital with Dom on the Thursday for induction.
 This gave me a little hope again.

 We had sex again to get some more semen up there since we felt it was hopefully doing something to help soften and stretch it.